ciscoheat/superforms-web/src/routes/concepts/tainted/+page.md

 <svelte:head><title>Tainted form fields</title></svelte:head>

-When the form data is modified, that piece of data, and in turn the form, is considered _tainted_.
+When the form data is modified, that piece of data, and in turn the form, is considered _tainted_, also known as "dirty" in other form libraries.

 A Superforms feature is to prevent the user from losing data, when accidentaly navigating away from a tainted form.

 ## Usage